aws-samples/no-tears-cluster/USER_GUIDE.md

 ### Filesystem Shares
-The `covid-cluster` Master and Compute nodes share a number of common filesystems as described in the table below.
+The `hpc-cluster` Master and Compute nodes share a number of common filesystems as described in the table below.
 Leverage shared filesystems to reduce data movement and duplication.

 | Path  |  Recommended Use |  Storage Backend |  Size  |
 |---|---|---|---|